EducationalTestingService/rsmtool/doc/contributing.rst

     python tests/update_files.py --tests tests --outputs test_outputs

 This will copy over the generated outputs for the newly added tests and show you a report of the files that it added.
 It will also update the input files form tests for ``rsmcompare`` and ``rsmsummarize``.
-If run correctly, the report should *only* refer the files affected by the functionality you implemented.
+If run correctly, the report should *only* refer to the files affected by the functionality you implemented.
 If you run ``nose2`` again, your newly added tests should now pass.

 At this point, you should inspect all of the new test files added by the above command to make sure that the outputs are as expected.
 You can find these files under ``tests/data/experiments/<test>/output`` where ``<test>`` refers to the test(s) that you added.